 Depending on how intricate and complex your claim is, the stance taken by the defendants, and how long it takes to receive reports from medical experts, it is common for claims to take several years to reach final settlement.

 Like any form of medical negligence claim, there is a three-year time limit for starting court proceedings.
 However, there are exceptions to this rule – including claimants under the age of 18 have until their 21st birthday to make a claim, while claimants who lack the mental capacity to make their own decisions have no time limit to launch a claim.

 It is also important to note that the three-year limit starts on the claimant’s date of knowledge.
 This is when they could reasonably be expected to know that there was something wrong with them.
 It may take several months or years for a GP’s negligence to affect someone’s well being, so this ensures you still have the right to make a claim.

-If your injury did occur over three years ago, we would still urge you to contact us.
+If your injury did occur over three years ago, we would still urge you to contact us for a free consultation.
 The Court does have an ultimate discretion to allow a claim to be brought, even if it is out of time.